xNaCly/sqleibniz/README.md

         "BadSqleibnizInstruction", # source file contains a bad sqleibniz instruction

         # ignoring sqlite specific diagnostics:
+        # "UnknownKeyword", # an unknown keyword was encountered
         # "UnterminatedString", # a not closed string was found
         # "UnknownCharacter", # an unknown character was found
         # "InvalidNumericLiteral", # an invalid numeric literal was found